zakerytclarke/teapot/index.md

 <img src='./logo.gif' style="border:0;box-shadow:none;border-radius:50%;width:100px;position:fixed;top:10px;right:10px;" />

+# Solutions
+- Schedule and modify appointments
+- Answer complex questions from your data
+- Give up to date information from your website

-## How it works
+# How it works
 <img src="./diagram.png" />

-### Teapot understands you Intent
+## Teapot understands you Intent
-Teapot has an advanced AI trained on thousands of conversations that can understand the context behind what your customer is trying to accomplish.
+Teapot uses an advanced AI trained on thousands of conversations that can understand the context behind what your customer is trying to accomplish, in natural language.

-### Teapot understand your content
+## Teapot understand your content
-Teapot automatically crawls your website to pull relevant info into our search engine
+Teapot automatically crawls your website to pull relevant info into our search engine.

-### Teapot understands your Customer
+## Teapot understands your Customer
 Teapot keeps track of customers and their visits.
 It can remember names, and previous interactions to tailor your customer service experience to each person's needs.

-## Example- Chatter Bot
+# Example- Chatter Bot
+<b>Chatter bot</b> | <b>Appointment Assistant</b> | <b>Leasing Agent</b>

 <script src="./config.js"></script>
 <script src="./teapot.js"></script>
 <script id="teapot" src="./sdk.js"></script>

-## Contact our Sales team today
+# Contact our Sales team today
 sales@teapotai.com

-## Let's get Integrated
+# Let's get Integrated
 ```javascript
 <script id="teapot" src="https://teapotai.com/sdk?{API_KEY}"></script>
 ```